-The Sette LaVerghetta Performing Arts Center (PAC) is a three-story structure located on the western edge of campus.
-It houses two separate collegiate departments — the Music, Theatre, & Dance (MTD) department and the Communication Arts department, respectively — within the Insalaco College of Creative Arts and Performing Arts.
+The Sette LaVerghetta Performing Arts Center (PAC) is a three-story structure located on the western edge of campus that houses the Music, Theatre, & Dance (MTD) department within the College of Arts and Sciences.
 The MTD department is comprised of faculty offices and studios, classrooms and practice rooms, music therapy lab and clinical observation room, small recital room, dance studio, Black Box Theatre, and main stage theatre.

 Computer Lab (first floor) is an open lab classroom with sixteen MAC computers for student use.
 In addition to Microsoft Office and Internet capability, software applications include set/lighting design and scriptwriting.

 The Electronic Music Lab (second floor) has eight computers with Internet access and Sibelius music-writing software; eight portable MIDI keyboards; two full-size electronic keyboards; and mixers.
 The Piano Lab (second floor) contains twelve Yamaha Clavinova electronic pianos in addition to a master piano, each featuring a full-sized touch-sensitive keyboard.
 Piano Lab also houses a MAC computer.
 Music scores library/storage space for choral and orchestral music is also located on the second floor.
 Six large classrooms and a student lounge are located on terrace floor/lower level.